-To do this, install the thermostat on the stand, lowering it into a tank with water or coolant.
-Bottom to main valve 2 (pic.
-2-66) support the indicator leg bracket.
+To do this, install the thermostat on a stand, lowering it into a tank with water or coolant.
+From below into the main valve 2 (figure 2-66) support the indicator leg bracket.

 1 - piston;